17 national parks in Adelaide where you can walk your dog

 Dogs are welcome at many of South Australia’s national parks – but owners must take the lead.

-When exploring SA’s parks pop a leash (no longer than 2 metres) on your four-legged friend and pick up their poo – our native wildlife will thank you.
+When exploring SA’s parks pop a leash (no longer than 2 metres long) on your four-legged friend and pick up their poo – our native wildlife will thank you.

 Why take the lead?
-Check out our dogs in national parks blog for more.
+Check out our blog Everything you need to know about taking dogs in SA’s national parks for more.

 Here are 17 dog-friendly parks for you to visit in metropolitan Adelaide: